Milford Haven Waterway: Liquefied natural gas

 In light of the dwindling supplies of North Sea gas, Milford Haven has become home to two new LNG terminals which eventually could provide 25% of the UK's gas requirement.
-Under construction from 2006, South Hook is based on the former Esso refinery facility, while Dragon LNG is based on a brownfield site of the Gulf oil refinery, now also housing SEMLogistics chemicals.
+Under construction from 2006, South Hook is based on the former Esso refinery facility, while the Dragon LNG terminal is based on a brownfield site of the Gulf oil refinery, now also housing SEMLogistics chemicals.
 The regasified natural gas is fed through National Grid plc's South Wales Gas Pipeline to the distribution point at Tirley, Gloucestershire.
 The first vessel, the Q-Flex-class Tembek from Qatar, docked at South Hook on 20 March 2009.
 The first gas to the Dragon facility was delivered 14 July 2009.

-Cruise terminal
+Cruise ship terminal

 The port authority started promoting Pembrokeshire as a cruise destination in 2003 and passenger numbers have steadily increased since then.
 In July 2008, the first transatlantic liner, the Maasdam arrived in Milford Haven.